SQream/sqream_docs/reference/sql/sql_statements/index.rst

    * - Command
      - Usage
    * - :ref:`CREATE TABLE AS<create_table_as>`
-     - Create a new table in the database using results from a select query
+     - Creates a new table in the database using results from a select query
    * - :ref:`DELETE<delete>`
-     - Delete specific rows from a table
+     - Deletes specific rows from a table
    * - :ref:`COPY FROM<copy_from>`
-     - Bulk load CSV data into an existing table
+     - Bulk loads CSV data into an existing table
    * - :ref:`COPY TO<copy_to>`
-     - Export a select query or entire table to CSV files
+     - Exports a select query or entire table to CSV files
    * - :ref:`INSERT<insert>`
-     - Insert rows into a table
+     - Inserts rows into a table
    * - :ref:`SELECT<select>`
-     - Select rows and column from a table
+     - Selects rows and column from a table
    * - :ref:`TRUNCATE<truncate>`
-     - Delete all rows from a table
+     - Deletes all rows from a table
    * - :ref:`VALUES<values>`
-     - Return rows containing literal values
+     - Returns rows containing literal values

 Utility Commands
 ==================
 The following table shows the Utility commands:

 .. list-table:: Utility Commands
    :widths: auto